-There has been a lot of talk about fraudulent activity being involved when investing using a self-directed retirement account.
+There will always be talk about fraudulent activity when investing in anything, and self-directed IRA’s are no exception.
 Unfortunately, we live in a world that is full of scams and schemes and people attempting identity theft.
 According to a report in 2011 by the Investment Company Institute, U.S., investors held about $4.7 trillion within their IRAs.
 This large figure makes IRAs an attractive target for fraud.
-This is why it is so important to do your due diligence before making any investment.
+This is why it is so important to conduct due diligence on any investment in your self-directed retirement account before making any investment.

-Being that a self-directed IRA is truly “self-directed” your IRA administrator is not responsible for performing background checks on your investment.
+Since a self-directed IRA is truly “self-directed,” your IRA administrator is not responsible for performing background checks on your investment.
 You have total control on where and what you want to invest in.
 The IRA administrator or custodian only does recordkeeping for the account and is not involved in the investment decision in any way.
+This puts the ball squarely in your court for vetting the investment.

 Before making any investment using a self-directed IRA you should ask yourself the following: